 But a high keyword search volume isn’t always good, we will go further into details about this later on.

 As mentioned above, many keyword research tool provides users with data.
-My team and I have actually written a few blog posts on using keyword research tools.
+My team and I have actually written a few blog posts using keyword research tools.
 You may read about them by clicking on the titles below:

 - How To Use Keyword Intelligence To Level Up Your SEO Strategy